egraphs-good/egraph-visualizer/README.md

 There is also a demo site published on Github Pages, which allows you to upload and edit a serialized e-graph and see the visualization.

+_If other ways of packaging would be helpful, please open an issue._

 ## Development

 First install [Yarn](https://yarnpkg.com/getting-started/install), then run: